frebbs/devsite/README.md

-# App
+# Aarondev.co.uk

-App is a full-featured, three-tier web application composed of a frontend, a backend API, and a PostgreSQL database.
+Aarondev.co.uk is a full-featured, three-tier web application composed of a frontend, a backend API, and a PostgreSQL database.
 This guide will provide detailed instructions on setting up and running the application in both development and production environments.

 ## Overview